 Only 1 person told me this, from more than 500 subscribers, so I’d say it’s not really a big loss.
 Also, he wouldn’t comment on my posts, so I don’t really think it’s a problem and you should never take it personal.

 My favorite popup

 I’ve covered this before, but I use Hybrid connect to create my email forms everywhere on my website.
-At the sidebar, after content, and now in the new popup, Hybrid Connect just beats the crap out of Popup Domination or Optin Skin, IMHO.
+At the sidebar, after content, and now in the new popup, Hybrid Connect (it’s an outdated and deprecated plugin now though) just beats the crap out of Popup Domination or Optin Skin, IMHO.